AurelienLeandri/AurelRayTracer/readme.md

 **Elements that would need a nice refactoring include (but are certainly not limited to)**
 * Embree integration.
 I integrated Embree mostly to gain time with rendering (which it does for me), but I am sure I don't use it the optimal way.
 It is still slow especially with the Cornell Box, if one sets the max bounces number to a high value.
 * Memory management.
-I still do some wild dynamic allocations in the integrator like both books I followed do.
 I think about recoupling materials and BSDFs, for example.

 I will either clean them up, or just **start over** with all the knowledge I accumulated doing this, and make a better, clean ray tracer.
 This, after all, is a 6 months project.